Esri/terraformer/README.md

 ### Node.js

-Install the core module with NPM and then require it in your Node program.
+Install the core module with npm and then require it in your Node program.

 ```
 $ npm install terraformer